-- Fulfillment of the General Admission requirements of Harper College. - Submission of an official copy of American College Test (ACT) results.
-(This requirement will be waived for students who have completed 12 or more semester hours of college work.) - High school graduation or equivalent (GED). - Completion of at least one year of high school course work in biology with grades of "C" or better, or 1 semester of college course work in biology with a grade of "C" or better.
+- Fulfillment of the General Admission Requirements of Harper College. - Submission of an official copy of American College Test (ACT) results.
+(This requirement will be waived for students who have completed 12 or more semester hours of college work.) - High school graduation or equivalent (GED). - Completion of at least one year of high school biology with grades of "C" or better, or one semester of college biology with a grade of "C" or better.
 Once college biology has been completed, only college biology will be used to determine if this admission requirement has been fulfilled. - A satisfactory personal interview with the coordinator of the Operating Room Technician Program.